total users per month

-ORM configured Acquia CMS to serve content through a number of headless APIs, allowing a unique customer experience to be authored within the web application, where digital retail content (tickets, offers, journeys) could be positioned alongside relevant marketing information (routes pages).
+ORM configured Drupal CMS to serve content through a number of headless APIs, allowing a unique customer experience to be authored within the web application, where digital retail content (tickets, offers, journeys) could be positioned alongside relevant marketing information (routes pages).
 The headless API was also used to provide content for the native apps, allowing content editors to manage content for multiple client types.
 This unique approach removed the need for the business to run two separate marketing and retail platforms and created a more seamless customer experience that converted at a higher rate.

-Arriva now has a single app and website using a core suite of components that have their content managed from one platform (Acquia CMS), where they can be reused and repurposed across each regional business.
+Arriva now has a single app and website using a core suite of components that have their content managed from one platform (Drupal CMS), where they can be reused and repurposed across each regional business.
 A more visual interface using maps with real-time journey data allows easy tracking of buses within their route and quick purchase through a streamlined booking flow.